 Below are descriptions of Clearwater National Forests RNA.

-Bull Run Creek is 373 acres and contains plant communities along with Western redcedar and grand fir forests that are located on soils derived from basalt together with loess and volcanic ash.
-Forest climax type is Western redcedar/lady fern indicating a moist, warm site.
-Area once supported Coastal Disjunct species but Dworshak Reservoir inundated part of these ranges.
-The stream has a moderate – steep gradient that has cut through lava.
+Bull Run Creek is 373 acres, and contains plant communities along with Western red cedar and grand fir forests that are located on soils derived from basalt, together with loess and volcanic ash.
+Forest climax type is Western red cedar/lady fern indicating a moist, warm site.
+Area once supported Coastal Disjunct species, but Dworshak Reservoir inundated part of these ranges.
+The stream has a moderate to steep gradient that has cut through lava.
 It consists of a confined channel upstream with little soil present among the boulder and cobble banks.
-Downstream the creek continues through a shallow valley bottom with gentle slopes on both banks flowing its entire length through a coniferous forest.
+Downstream, the creek continues through a shallow valley bottom with gentle slopes on both banks flowing its entire length through a coniferous forest.
 Pocket pools and small channel bed depressions formed behind boulders, are common in the riffle habitats.
-A short distance north of the RNA is Bull Creek Falls where the creek cascades over basalt cliffs in several cataracts.
-The impressive Elk Creek Falls is 1 mile east.
+A short distance north of the RNA is Bull Creek Falls, where the creek cascades over basalt cliffs in several cataracts.
+The impressive Elk Creek Falls is one mile east.

-Aquarius is 3,900 acres and supports one of the most unique and best remaining examples of coastal related vegetation in the Northern Rockies.
-Elevations range from 1,600 – 3,995 feet.
+Aquarius is 3,900 acres, and supports one of the most unique and best remaining examples of coastal related vegetation in the Northern Rockies.
+Elevations range from 1,600-3,995 feet.
 It is a nearly complete river canyon environment with properties similar to coastal regions.
-It contains the largest remaining red alder habitats not innundated by Dworshak reservoir.
+It contains the largest remaining red alder habitats not inundated by Dworshak reservoir.
 It has a high diversity of ferns, an abundance of regional endemic and Coastal Disjunct plant taxa, undescribed species of earthworms, newly described and undescribed species of terrestrial beetles.
 In addition, the Coeur d’Alene salamander and contrasting macro-invertebrate communities from different streams occur here.
-There are six first-order and two second-order tributaries and a waterfall besides a section of the North Fork Clearwater River in the RNA.
+There are six first-order, and two second-order tributaries, and a waterfall, besides a section of the North Fork Clearwater River in the RNA.
 In addition, ephemeral seeps, some with steep rock outcrops, support a diversity of herbaceous vegetation.
 Landslides and slumps characterize the slopes with alluvial and colluvial fans along the river.
-Often the steep slopes extend directly to the river edge.
+The steep slopes often extend directly to the river edge.

 Upper Hemlock Creek on the Clearwater National Forest has been proposed as a Research Natural Area.
 Upper Hemlock Creek RNA Proposal.pdf